A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-\cite{10217468} combined low-latency routing with semantic communication to optimize image data transmission in IoV.
-In this method, a low-latency routing algorithm selects optimal routing nodes based on factors such as distance between vehicle nodes, packet loss probability, remaining energy, and load, to ensure fast image data transmission.
-Simultaneously, semantic communication technology extracts image features using CNNs, converts them into semantic sequences via a feature-to-semantic transformation function, compresses feature maps based on task importance, and transmits them.
-The receiver then reconstructs the images for classification and recognition.
-This method addresses the high latency caused by high-speed vehicle movement and dynamic network topology in IoV.
-Experiments demonstrate that, compared to traditional methods, this approach significantly reduces transmission latency with minimal impact on image classification accuracy, effectively enhancing the performance of image data transmission in IoV.
+Ref.~\cite{10217468} combined low-latency routing and semantic communication to optimize the transmission of image data in the IoV.
+In this method, the low-latency routing algorithm takes into account factors such as the distance between vehicle nodes, the packet loss probability of candidate nodes, remaining energy, and load, and it selects the optimal routing node to ensure the rapid transmission of image data.
+At the same time, semantic communication technology uses a convolutional neural network to extract image features, obtains a semantic sequence through a feature-semantic transformation function, compresses the feature map according to the task importance, and then transmits it.
+The receiving end performs the inverse operation to restore the image for classification and recognition.
+This method mainly addresses the problem of high transmission latency of image data in the IoV caused by the high-speed movement of vehicles and the dynamic changes of the network topology.
+Experiments have proven that compared with traditional methods, this method can significantly reduce the transmission latency and has little impact on the accuracy of image classification.
+Its advantage lies in significantly reducing the transmission latency and maintaining a high image classification accuracy.
+However, the high computational overhead and the lack of detailed evaluation limit its feasibility for real-time deployment in resource-constrained environments.

-In summary, semantic communication architectures for image transmission have significantly improved transmission efficiency and task performance through the integration of multi-scale semantic extraction, importance-aware mechanisms, end-to-end deep learning models, and low-latency routing.
-These methods not only reduce data transmission volume but also achieve notable advancements in image segmentation accuracy, object detection precision, and environmental perception robustness.
-Future research should continue to explore ways to further optimize these architectures for the dynamic and complex environments of IoV, ensuring their practical applicability in real-world scenarios.